Natisha Hiedeman: Connecticut Sun (2019-2023)

 Hiedeman was re-signed by the Connecticut Sun after her exit from Atlanta Dream.
-She made her WNBA debut during with the Sun.
+She made her WNBA debut with the Sun.
 On July 10, 2019, she scored her first WNBA points.
 As a rookie, Hiedeman averaged 3.7 points, 1.9 assists, and 1.5 rebounds per game across 20 appearances.
 In the playoffs, she appeared in seven of the team's eight games, scoring a then career-high eight points on two separate occasions.

 During the 2020 season, Hiedeman played in all 22 regular season games, leading the team in points and assists off the bench.
 She averaged a career-high 6.1 points, 1.9 assists, and 1.9 rebounds per game.
 Her 45 made field goals on 127 attempts nearly doubled her total from her rookie season.

 On January 8, 2021, she signed the qualifying offer to return to the Sun.
 In the 2021 season, Hiedeman continued to make an impact as a key contributor off the bench.
 She was one of four Sun players to appear in all 32 regular season games, averaging a career-best 20.1 minutes per game.
 That season, she set new career highs in scoring with 7.6 points per game, along with 1.8 rebounds and 1.9 assists.

 The 2022 season marked a breakout year for Hiedeman as she entered the starting lineup five games into the season and helped lead the Sun to its fourth WNBA Finals appearance in franchise history.
 She averaged career bests of 9.1 points, 3.3 assists, 1.2 steals, and 25.0 minutes per game during the regular season.
 On July 24, she tied her career-high with 19 points in a 86–79 win over the Minnesota Lynx, hitting a career-best five three-pointers.
 In the Finals, Hiedeman recorded a postseason career-high nine assists and played a playoff career-high 34 minutes in Game 3 against the Las Vegas Aces.
 By the end of the postseason, she ranked 12th all-time in scoring (174), eighth in assists (62), 12th in steals (13), and third in three-point field goals made (34) in Sun playoff history.

 On February 3, 2023, Hiedeman signed a two-year contract to remain with the Sun.
 She started all 40 games of the 2023 season, averaging 8.5 points, a career-high 2.1 rebounds, and 2.7 assists in 26.7 minutes per game.
 Her standout performance came on July 20 against the Dream, when she scored a season-high 24 points on 8-of-11 shooting, including a career-best 6-of-7 from three-point range, along with three rebounds, three assists, and four steals.
 Hiedeman became the first player in Sun history and the 10th in WNBA history to record +20 points on six or more three-pointers with four or more steals in a single game.